menu

 Occupations and Workforce

-Pattonsburg is a blue-collar town, with 46.03% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Pattonsburg is generally considered to be a blue-collar town.
+46.03% of the Pattonsburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Pattonsburg is a city of construction workers and builders, professionals, and service providers.
 There are especially a lot of people living in Pattonsburg who work in healthcare (11.11%), sales jobs (7.94%), and food service (7.94%).

 Setting & Lifestyle